-9 Examples of severe PsA include the presence of ≥1 of the following: a poor prognostic factor (erosive disease, dactylitis, elevated levels of inflammation markers such as C-reactive protein or erythrocyte sedimentation rate attributable to PsA), long-term damage that interferes with function (e.g., joint deformities, vision loss), highly active disease that causes major impairment in quality of life (i.e., active psoriatic inflammatory disease at many sites [including dactylitis, enthesitis] or function-limiting inflammatory disease at a few sites), and rapidly progressive disease (ACR-NPF 2018; EULAR 2015).
+&lt;sup>9 Examples of severe PsA include the presence of ≥1 of the following: a poor prognostic factor (erosive disease, dactylitis, elevated levels of inflammation markers such as C-reactive protein or erythrocyte sedimentation rate attributable to PsA), long-term damage that interferes with function (e.g., joint deformities, vision loss), highly active disease that causes major impairment in quality of life (i.e., active psoriatic inflammatory disease at many sites [including dactylitis, enthesitis] or function-limiting inflammatory disease at a few sites), and rapidly progressive disease (ACR-NPF 2018; EULAR 2015).

 - i.
 A body surface area (BSA) of 3% or more that is affected, - ii.
-A BSA of less than 3% that is affected with involvement of critical areas, 10 - iii.
+A BSA of less than 3% that is affected with involvement of critical areas, - iii.
 Significant disability or impairment of physical, mental, or psychosocial functioning - b.
-One of the following: - Has moderate to severe nail disease - ii.
-Both of the following: - a) Has one of the following: - (i) A history of therapeutic failure of a 4-week trial of topical corticosteroids OR an 8-week trial of other topical pharmacologic therapy11 - (ii) A contraindication or an intolerance to topical corticosteroids AND other topical pharmacologic therapy - b) Has a history of therapeutic failure of or a contraindication or an intolerance to at least one of the following: - (i) A 3-month trial of conventional systemic therapy 12 - (ii) Phototherapy; 13
+Has one of the following: - i.
+Moderate to severe nail disease - ii.
+One of the following: - a) A history of therapeutic failure of a 4-week trial of topical corticosteroids OR an 8-week trial of other topical pharmacologic therapy - b) A contraindication or an intolerance to topical corticosteroids AND other topical pharmacologic therapy;

-- 17. For treatment of moderate to severe hidradenitis suppurativa (HS), one of the following: - For Hurley stage II disease, has a history of therapeutic failure of or a contraindication or an intolerance to both of the following: - a) A 3-month trial of topical clindamycin - b) An adequate trial of a systemic antibiotic14 - b.
+- 17. For treatment of moderate to severe hidradenitis suppurativa (HS), one of the following: - a.
+For Hurley stage II disease, has a history of therapeutic failure of or a contraindication or an intolerance to both of the following: - a) A 3-month trial of topical clindamycin - b) An adequate trial of a systemic antibiotic - b.
 For Hurley stage III disease, one of the following: - i.
-Has a history of therapeutic failure of or a contraindication or intolerance to an adequate trial of a systemic antibiotic
+Has a history of therapeutic failure of or a contraindication or an intolerance to an adequate trial of a systemic antibiotic - ii.
+Is a candidate for or has a history of surgical intervention for HS;